The Life Cycle and Stages of a Pimple, as Told by Skincare Experts

-Cleanse Your Skin: “The best way to combat and prevent breakouts is to make sure you are using a pH-balanced cleanser that is appropriate for your skin,” Steros says.
+“The best way to combat and prevent breakouts is to make sure you are using a pH-balanced cleanser that is appropriate for your skin,” Steros says.
 “Your cleanser is responsible for removing makeup, dirt and oil.”
-Her favorite is the SkinCeuticals Simply Clean.
-“This cleanser has enzymes and is formulated to help dissolve dead surface cells and oil,” says Steros.
-“I suggest that some clients even do a double cleanse or use a conditioning toner from SkinCeuticals with hydroxy acids to ensure that the skin is truly free of buildup.”

-Exfoliate Your Skin: If your skin is prone to congestion, regular exfoliation can help prevent that congestion from escalating into a full-blown breakout.
-“Exfoliate with a manual exfoliant such as SkinCeuticals Micro-Exfoliating Scrub designed for congested skin,” Steros says.
-Use it up to three nights per week, or you can use a retinol that can exfoliate into the follicles.”
-This is a preference depending on your skin’s level of sensitivity.”
+If your skin is prone to congestion, regular exfoliation can help prevent that congestion from escalating into a full-blown breakout.
+“Exfoliate with a manual exfoliant such as the Kiehl’s Pineapple Papaya Facial Scrub,” Steros says.
+Use it up to three nights per week.
+Or, you can use a chemical exfoliant with salicylic acid.

-Moisturize Your Skin: “The final step would be to moisturize to maintain proper hydration levels,” Steros says.
+“The final step is to moisturize to maintain proper hydration levels,” Steros says.
 “This way the skin does not have to work overtime to produce oil to compensate.”
-Her top recommendation?
-SkinCeuticals Daily Moisture.
-“It’s a great product for combination skin types as it’s lightweight and the tiny light reflectors help to minimize the appearance of pores.”
+The Vichy Normaderm PhytoAction Acne Control Daily Moisturizer is a great choice, as it contains hyaluronic acid to hydrate and salicylic acid to fight breakouts.